skip to main content

 Mistletoe is very significant and popular at Christmas.
 It stems from traditions which date back to the time of the Druids and maybe even further.
 There are a variety of traditions as far as mistletoe is concerned; a few of which are kept today.

-The Druids, for example, used it as an aphrodisiac and it is still associated with love and kissing today.
+Loooking back, the Druids, for example, used Mistletoe as an aphrodisiac and it is still associated with love and kissing today.
 In Scandinavian tales it appears as a symbol of peace and love and it is still used for religious festivities.
 The Norse story of Frigga and Balder shows the mistletoe as representative of life when her tears create the berries.
 Other myths and stories closer to home are also associated with the importance of mistletoe.
 For example in the second century it was thought to ward off witches and lightning strikes in England.

 In Scotland, however, a sprig of mistletoe in a baby's cot will ward off wolves and keep them at bay.
 While these traditions became outdated new ones were formed across England.